KimAdrian1/AWS-Terraform-Networking-Environment/README.md

 - VPC(Subnets, NAT Gateway, Internet Gateway)
 - PuTTY

-The Project
+**The Project**
-The website files I use in this project are provided in this repository.
+The website zip file I used in this project are provided in this repository along with the terraform file.
 Before we get started, there are some prerequisites required:

 - Download and install PuTTY
 - First we need to create an RSA cryptographic key pair which would be used later on for remote SSH connection to the Bastion host and web servers